 Appellate Court of Connecticut: Post-Judgment Divorce Action

-Whether advancing or defending a motion to modify custody or visitation, a parent is best served by consulting with an experienced family law practitioner.
+Whether advancing or defending a post-judgment motion regarding awards of alimony, assignment of property, and child support, a divorced individual is best served by consulting with an experienced family law practitioner.
 Should you have questions regarding matrimonial matters, please do not hesitate to contact Attorney Joseph C. Maya in the firm’s Westport office in Fairfield County at 203-221-3100 or at JMaya@Mayalaw.com.